michaelmilleryoder/fanfiction-nlp/README.md

 > FanfictionNLP: A Text Processing Pipeline for Fanfiction.
 > In *Proceedings of the 3rd Workshop on Narrative Understanding*, pages 13–23.

-Contact Michael Miller Yoder <yoder [at] cs.cmu.edu> with any questions.
+Contact Michael Miller Yoder <mmyoder [at] pitt.edu> with any questions.

 # Running the pipeline
 This pipeline processes a directory of fanfiction files and extracts